 We scheduled an interview for you to discuss this matter with us.

-Please bring your Photo ID card, this letter and the following document(s):
+Please bring your Photo ID card, this letter and the documents above.

 Bring in proof of Identity and NYC residency